Planet SciPy

 It is one of the frequently appearing error and sometimes it becomes a daunting challenge to solve it.

-Meaning : Only Size 1 Arrays Can Be Converted To Python Scalars ErrorThis error generally appears when Python expects a single value but you passed an array which consists of multiple values.
 For example : you want to calculate exponential value of an array but the function for exponential value was designed for scalar variable (which means single value).
 When you pass numpy array in the function, it will return this error.
-This error handling is to prevent your code to process further and avoids unexpected output (continued...)
+This error handling is to prevent your code to process further and avoids unexpected output from the (continued...)

 Interview with Lucy Liu, scikit-learn Team Member